PolarisLabsDEV/Polaris/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and development process.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Climate Research Community